 Holm has a music publishing deal with Universal Music Group’s 10 Miles, for original compositions in the Middle Eastern and Mediterranean music genres.
 He co-wrote R&B songs on Yael Santé‘s The Romance EP (available on all streaming platforms), wrote theme music for reality TV casting queen Sheila Conlin’s web TV series Breaking Into Reality, music for an internationally shown TV commercial for the Chapman Partnership a charity trust, and received his first IMDB credit for recorded music on the Wonderful movie.

 Max opened for legendary band Journey in front of 60,000 people for the 4th of July celebrations at the Stadium of Fire in Utah.
 He performed at Jazz at Lincoln Center Dizzy’s Club Coca Cola, The Fillmore Miami Beach, Energy Solutions Arena in Salt Lake City, McCormick Place in Chicago, and Stampen in Stockholm, in addition to hundreds of other venues.

 He recently gave a TEDx talk on how a near death experience resulted in 7 blood transfusions turned him into a jazz musician.

-Max graduates in May 2019 from the Berklee College of Music with a degree in Professional Music with concentrations in performance, composition and contemporary writing & production.
+Max is a graduate of the Berklee College of Music with a degree in Professional Music with concentrations in performance, composition and contemporary writing & production.
 He was a Presidential Scholar at Berklee, an honor given to only 7 students per year from an pool of over 4,000 Berklee-hopefuls from around the world.
-The award, which cannot be applied for, is worth over $350,000.
+The award, which cannot be applied for, is worth over $280,000.